drupol/not-a-number.io/content/page/about.md

 evident in programming, where mathematical concepts underpin numerous computational processes.
 By delving deeper into these fields, I could further enhance my programming skills and uncover novel approaches to problem-solving.

 Besides my work and the geek stuff, I'm currently fulfilling a childhood dream, I'm learning music and piano!
 I love photography and I learned by myself most of the secrets of a reflex camera, just for fun.
 I do swim a lot and I also really like riding my mountain bike.
 Biking is also one of the reason why I'm an heavy user and contributor of [OpenStreetMap] since more than a decade.
-Recently, I've been promoted [NixOS committer][nixpkgs committer].
-The [NixOS repository][NixOS repository] being one of the most active repository on Github, it's a great honor for me to be part of it.

 There is something truly special about the atmosphere in a university setting.
 The vibrancy of intellectual curiosity, the sense of community, and the camaraderie among both students and faculty members create an environment that fosters